interfaced/zombiebox-platform-webos/docs/INDEX.md

 ```

 ### Install Application
+Before installing applications Developer Mode must be enabled on device and it must be connected with PC with webOS SDK CLI.
+See [App Testing](http://webostv.developer.lge.com/develop/app-test/).

 To install an .ipk file on the TV use `zb webos install`.
 Pass the device name as a parameter.
 Application with the same ID will be replaced by newer one.
 ```bash
 zb webos install --device $deviceName